 Screenshot 2026-03-26 at 05-00-51 Inbox_DR.
 Lum at Walden is going to approach WALDEN colleagues over GRANT proposal.png (and me notifying my school that Oak Street Health of Spartanburg, SC is beyond negligent and BCM.edu and Methodist MUST START from scratch on the damages and skip anything that has to do with cancer anything.

-2026_MARCH_26_LUMBAR SPINE MRI REDO against Oak Street Health in Spartanburg for doing nothing but LIE to ME and everyone else this WHOLE TIME!
-Even after they were already busted in 2026 by the USDOJ for FILING FRAUDULENT CLAIMS https://www.justice.gov/archives/opa/pr/oak-street-health-agrees-pay-60m-resolve-alleged-false-claims-act-liability-paying-kickbacks, they are doing it again and to EVERYONE they see fit!
-Plus, they publicly humiliate themselves by verbally abusing patients in public while blaming other patients, because they did that to me October 2025, and why I left MURDER-burg idiot-pack behind October 19, 2025 and been in Texas ever since getting the medical care I deserve, not what’s DICTATED!
-Besides, slavery (aka abuse for financial gain) was OUTLAWED for ALL U.S. NATIVE BORN AMERICANS in 1865 under the 13th Amendment of the U.S. Consitution, not just for colored folks ==== ALLLLLLL PEOPLE of the USA!!!
+2026_MARCH_26_LUMBAR SPINE MRI REDO against Oak Street Health in Spartanburg for doing nothing but LIE to ME (a 2009 NYSE & NASDAQ WHISTLEBLOWER) and everyone else this WHOLE TIME!
+Even after they were already busted in 2026 by the USDOJ for FILING FRAUDULENT CLAIMS https://www.justice.gov/archives/opa/pr/oak-street-health-agrees-pay-60m-resolve-alleged-false-claims-act-liability-paying-kickbacks, they are doing it again, and to EVERYONE they see fit!
+Plus, they publicly humiliate themselves by verbally abusing patients in public while blaming other patients, because they did that to me in October 2025, and why I left MURDER-burg idiot-pack behind (for the second time) - October 19, 2025, and have been in Texas ever since getting the medical care I deserve, not what’s DICTATED!
+Besides, slavery (aka abuse for financial gain) was OUTLAWED for ALL U.S. NATIVE BORN AMERICANS in 1865 under the 13th Amendment of the U.S. Constitution, not just for colored folks ==== ALLLLLLL PEOPLE of the USA!!!
 I got better things to do with my time ~ obviously!

 (based on State of Minnesota Office of Broadband Development [OBD] [2025], Exhibit E “Grant Application”; F “Grantee’s Duties”; & G “Project Budget”https://mn.gov/deed/assets/grant-contract-agreement-template_tcm1045-666272.pdf) and Calendar Year for Walden University, as (p.
 13) 1.4 Community Anchor Institution (CAI) Lead for BEAD beginning in MN for unserved/underserved (potentially across all 50 states) (4 terms/year = 12-month calendar year)